Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Biography Card/README.md

 ## ✨ Future Enhancements

 - 🖼 Add Profile Image Hover Animation – Smooth zoom-in or blur-on-hover effect
+- 🎞 Add Animated Overlay – Display quotes or achievements when the card is hovered

   ## 🚀 How to Run